J-F-Liu/knowledge/src/Computer/programming.md

 > Place code as close to where it's relevant as possible

 You might also say: "Things that change together should be located as close as reasonable."

+N✕M is bigger than N+M, and so we design for composability and orthogonality.

 ### DRY